Pole Barn Construction Outlook for 2023

 1. Material Costs

-For pole barn construction, costs for steel and lumber are expected to continue their 2022 trend of falling prices with a peppering of some hikes.
+For pole barn construction, costs for steel and lumber are expected to continue their trend of staying below pandemic highs with a peppering of some hikes.
 A welcomed reprieve from their peaks in 2021, at the end of this year, steel prices are at their lowest levels since 2020.
 The same goes for lumber prices.

 2. Labor Shortages